TL;DR

 How to maximize Facebook Marketplace ads for your business

-Creating an ad for your products on Marketplace does not always guarantee success, but you can maximize your ad ROI.
+Creating an ad for your products on Marketplace does not always guarantee good results, but you can maximize your ad ROI.

 Here are two strategies you can use to get better performance out of your ads:

-1. Integrate your Facebook marketplace ads with your favorite CRM or Autoresponders
+1. Integrate your Facebook Marketplace ads with your favorite platform

 First, integrate Facebook Marketplace ads with different CRM, autoresponders, and emails through LeadsBridge.
 Here are some of our most popular Marketplace integrations: